-In honor of Pride Month, we spoke to Venable attorneys Colin Vandell and Tiffany Williams about how the firm's LGBTQ+ affinity group got started and continues to evolve; the difference dedicated affinity groups like LGBTQ @ Venable make to their members' lives and careers; and the important role law firms have to play in the advancement of LGBTQ+ rights.
+In honor of Pride Month, we spoke to Venable partner Colin Vandell about how the firm’s LGBTQ+ affinity group got started and continues to evolve; the difference dedicated affinity groups like LGBTQ @ Venable make to their members’ lives and careers; and the important role law firms have to play in the advancement of LGBTQ+ rights.

 Q: Colin, you were involved in the foundation of LGBTQ @ Venable.
 What led you to getting the group started, and what kind of support did you receive from the firm?

-Colin: One of the really nice things about Tiffany coming on board to help run the group is that now we have a collaboration between the partner perspective and the associate perspective.
-This is important because things are changing so rapidly for the LGBTQ community, that the perspective of an LGBTQ individual who grew up in the 80s and 90s is going to be different from that of someone who grew up in the 90s and 2000s, even though they are not so far apart in age.
+Colin: One of the really nice things about the group is that we have a collaboration between the partner and associate perspectives.
+This is important because things are changing so rapidly for the LGBTQ community, that the perspective of an LGBTQ individual who grew up in the ’80s and ’90s is going to be different from that of someone who grew up in the ’90s and 2000s, even though they are not so far apart in age.
 One of the nice things about having a non-monolithic group like ours is that it brings together a variety of perspectives and helps us realize how much progress we have made.

-Q: What kind of events and activities does the group host?
+Q: What kinds of events and activities does the group host?